Yankees rout Angels, wrap up AL East title | Devdiscourse

-This year, the Yankees took first place for good on June 15 and led by at least 7 1/2 games ever since July 18.
-They ended their third-longest drought (six seasons) between divisional titles since the divisional era began in 1969.
+This year, the Yankees took first place for good on June 15 and led by at least seven games ever since July 18.
+They ended their third-longest drought between divisional titles since the divisional era began in 1969.
 New York's DJ LeMahieu hit a three-run homer in the second inning to open the scoring, and Brett Gardner, Cameron Maybin and Clint Frazier later added home runs.

 Tanaka (11-8) gave up one run on four hits with six strikeouts and no walks.
 After waiting Wednesday inside the clubhouse to celebrate for nearly three hours following a 3-2 loss, only to watch the second-place Tampa Bay Rays rally for a victory over the Los Angeles Dodgers, the Yankees had another down moment early Thursday.
 Staff ace Domingo German was placed on administrative leave under Major League Baseball's domestic violence policy.